HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 - Join the course project `training2324`
 - Sign the Usage Agreements ([Video](https://drive.google.com/file/d/1mEN1GmWyGFp75uMIi4d6Tpek2NC_X8eY/view))
 - Compute time allocation is based on compute projects.
 For every compute job, a compute project pays.
 - Time is measured in core-hours.
 One hour of Juwels BOOSTER is 48 core-hours.
-One hour of Jusuf is 128 core-h.
 - Example: Job runs for 8 hours on 64 nodes of Juwels BOOSTER: 8 * 64 * 48 = 24576 core-h!

 ---